 Moist, Easy and Delicious Zucchini Bread

-This easy zucchini bread is a cozy, cinnamon-spiced version of our lemon blueberry zucchini bread—a little less sweet, without the citrus, but just as moist and tender.
+This easy zucchini bread is a cozy, cinnamon-spiced version of our lemon blueberry zucchini bread just as moist and tender but a little less sweet and without the citrus.

 Thanks to zucchini’s mild flavor, my kids never even notice it’s there… just like in these zucchini muffins or banana zucchini muffins!
-The batter mixes up quickly and it makes two loaves—enjoy one now and freeze one for later!
+The batter mixes up quickly and it makes two loaves, one to enjoy now and then one to freeze for later!

 I LOVE zucchini bread pretty much the only way I will eat zucchini haha.
 And this recipe is spot on and indeed super easy to make!